 At a glance

-Pancreatitis is an extremely painful inflammation of the pancreas due premature activation of digestive enzymes which begin to break down and digest the pancreas.
+Pancreatitis is an extremely painful inflammation of the pancreas due to premature activation of digestive enzymes which begin to break down and digest the pancreas.
 Usually, the pancreas protects itself from the digestive enzymes it manufacturers, stores and secretes by secreting them inactivated (zymogens) and activation shouldn’t occur until the enzymes reach the duodenum.

 Pancreatitis may be acute (sudden onset) or chronic (persistent).
 Acute pancreatitis is usually more severe than chronic.
 Pain can range from mild to severe.